Undoubtedly the most familiar carnivorous plant is the Venus flytrap, Dionaea muscipula

 Flowers or leaves?
 Good question.
 These are the traps of Sarracenia leucophylla.
 Many a moth thought these were flowers too and ended up as dinner.
 All carnivorous plant traps are constructed from leaves.

-Aldrovanda vesiculosa is an aquatic carnivore very closely related to the Venus flytrap.
+Aldrovanda vesiculosa is an aquatic carnivore very closely related to the Venus flytrap and Drosera sundews.
 The traps of this plant are full of planktonic crustaceans.

 The Mexican Pinguicula gigantea makes a great window sill plant.
 It is slimy to the touch but won't hurt you.
 Gnats might think otherwise.